The world’s biggest brands trust Shopify Plus with their business.

 - Agency partners: full-service agencies that offer a comprehensive suite of creative, marketing, and development services

 Within the Magento Marketplace, you’ll find a variety of extensions that allow your store to function as a custom online store should.
 But these rarely feature turn-key operations.
 The majority take a little bit (or a lot) of coding to get up and running.

 As a result, Magento extensions place added dependence on your development team.
 They can also conflict with your individual customizations, requiring heavy tweaks to ensure stability.
 Extensions should be tested with each deployment by development and QA resources.

 Shopify maintains a library of over 5,300 professional apps, all designed to minimize dependency on developers.
 The Shopify App Store offers a wide array of solutions that specialize in marketing, sales, social media, shipping, inventory, and supply-chain management.
 Shopify’s third-party apps are available to help streamline all your enterprise needs.

 Magento has an aggressive development cycle for its 2.x roadmap, with plans to deploy multiple point releases and security patches in a given year.
 Like many on-premise solutions, new releases can pose a challenge when the platform has been extended or customized.

 With each release, the client must organize a true project to understand how it might impact the existing code base.
 Depending on the situation, upgrades like these can take days or weeks.
 In many instances, the client may need to rewrite existing customizations, requiring QA and load testing for each individual release.

 Shopify Plus removes the need for upgrades, patches, and point releases.
-The platform is designed to allow retailers to launch new features, as they become available, from within the Shopify Admin.
-This saves time and money typically associated with upgrades and patches, and it also removes the opportunity costs that software deployment can bring along with it.
+The platform is designed to allow retailers to launch new features as they become available from within the Shopify admin.
+This saves time and money typically associated with upgrades and patches, and also removes the opportunity costs that software deployment can bring along with it.